Elliot Anderson: Nottingham Forest

 On 1 July 2024, Anderson joined Premier League side Nottingham Forest for a reported fee of £35 million, signing a five-year contract with the club.
-A later article in The Daily Telegraph newspaper had the transfer fee as "around £15 million".
+A later article in The Daily Telegraph newspaper reported the transfer fee as "around £15 million".
 Following an impressive start to the season, he was named as the club's player of the month for August.
 On 19 January 2025, he scored his first Premier League goal in a 3–2 victory over Southampton.
+In the 2025–26 season, he finished the campaign as the league leader in touches (3,300), duels won (297), fouls won (80), and possessions won (306).

+Manchester City

+On 2 July 2026, Manchester City announced an agreement had been reached with Nottingham Forest for the transfer of Anderson.
+The reported fee of £116 million was a record for an English footballer, until Morgan Rogers joined Chelsea for £117 million just nineteen days later.
+On 23 July, Anderson officially signed for City, penning a five-year deal.

+Anderson made his debut for the club on 16 August against Arsenal in the Community Shield at the Millennium Stadium, where he started and played 60 minutes.